NeilBacs/DataAnalystPorfolioProjects/SQL_DataAnalystJobs.md

 - maybe the role of analyst in the agencies with the higher average estimated salary is more integral compare to other agencies, thus they are compensated more and the average expected salary is bigger.
 - And also maybe there are more proportion of people with higher job title in agencies with high average estimated salary compare to other agencies.

-We can actualy test my second hypothesis by running the following query
+We can actualy test my second hypothesis by looking at the business titles who earn the most on each agency.

+Let's check first on the agencies with the top 5 average estimated salary.
 ``` sql
 SELECT DISTINCT job_id,
 		business_title,